OceanRonquilloMorgan/oceanronquillomorgan.github.io/README.md

 # oceanronquillomorgan.com
-My personal website to showcase my persona and future projects.
+My <a href="http://oceanronquillomorgan.github.io">personal website</a> to showcase my persona and future projects.

 # How It Was Built
 This was a three week project over the summer of 2017 which served as my first exposure to web development.